Summary

 A Global Vision of Talent Mobility

-For an organization as diverse and wide-spanning as L’Oréal, it was crucial that various global cultural specificities were considered when constructing a program to improve visibility into internal career opportunities.
+For an organization as diverse and wide-spanning as L’Oréal, it was crucial to consider various global cultural specificities when constructing a program to improve visibility into internal career opportunities.
 With this in mind, they sought input from 38 HR leaders worldwide across businesses varying in complexity, allowing L’Oréal to build a globally consistent yet locally relevant program.

 This democratic vision helped the organization navigate a myriad of cultural requirements.
 For example, concerns included when to inform the direct manager of an individual who applied for a position change.
-In some parts of the world, where there is a deep-rooted respect for hierarchies, this can be a sensitive issue.
+This can be a sensitive issue in some parts of the world, where there is a deep-rooted respect for hierarchies.
 In such cases, the program was designed to not alert the direct manager until an exploratory conversation between the employee and HR was staged.
 On the opposite side of the spectrum, in other regions managers are immediately alerted to applications in a way that matches the more relaxed relationship they share with their workforce.

 How Employee Mobility Took Shape at L’Oréal